 - musical teacher reference form

-- performance audition (on site or remotely)
+- performance audition (in person or by video)

 - series of tests for musical literacy and competency

 The School of Music provides full details on supporting documents required for admission.